Also known as:

 Habitat:

-Utilizes all kinds of lowland forest and wooded country, near water, including tropical rainforest, savanna and other seasonal woodlands, cultivated areas with trees, mangroves, vareza forest and gallery woodlands.
+Uses many kinds of lowland forest and wooded country, near water, including tropical rainforest, savanna and other seasonal woodlands, cultivated areas with trees, mangroves, váreza forest, palm swamp forest with Mauritia flexuosa or Roystonea oleracea and gallery woodlands.
 Mostly below 600m (1968 ft) but up to 1200m (3936 ft).
+In Brazil and Ecuador, flooded islands in large rivers are where it generally roosts and nests in the forest.
+In Trinidad and Tobago, the species is seen in both lowland and upland forests; on Tobago, it prefers hill forests.

 Wild Diet: